 Sample: National sample of dwelling units selected by area probability sampling.

-This collection contains four weight variables: WT (HOUSEHOLD WEIGHT), V95 (ADULT WEIGHT), V96 (HOUSEHOLD WEIGHT) that must be used in any anslysis.
+This collection contains three weight variables: WT (HOUSEHOLD WEIGHT), V95 (ADULT WEIGHT), and V96 (HOUSEHOLD WEIGHT) that must be used in any anslysis.
 For more information on weights and sampling please visit the Surveys of Consumers Web site and refer to the documentation on Sample Design, and the section on Sample Weights.

 Mode of Data Collection: computer-assisted telephone interview (CATI)